Mental Model

 - hold an interactive PTY-backed shell

-- transfer files with SFTP
+- transfer files with SFTP or single-file SCP helpers

-- tunnel TCP traffic through SSH
+- tunnel TCP or Unix-socket traffic through SSH

-The core ownership rule is:
+The core ownership rule is simple:

 The 30-Second Object Graph